What is a train case?

 Let’s find out more about these cases.

-Definition of a MakeUp Train Case
+Definition of a MakeUp Train Case: What is a Train Case?

 These cute little trunks are called train cases as they were used basically for toilet articles and necessities when traveling by train during the early to middle 1900s.
 The original design in mind was for carrying toiletries in a small box-like compartment easily transportable while traveling by train.

-It was originally conceptualized with a mirror on the inside of the lid, and at the bottom of the luggage compartment was a large space for bigger items.
+The train case cosmetic bag was originally conceptualized with a mirror on the inside of the lid, and at the bottom of the luggage compartment was a large space for bigger items.
 An insert with smaller compartments was placed on top for smaller items that you would want to have quick access to.

 When the lid was closed, it would enclose everything in a neat square little trunk with a carry handle on top.